otifsolutions/aclmenu/README.md

 -  __hasPermissionMenuItem__

     Check the user has permission or not to access the menu item.

+- __getTeamOwnerAttribute__

+    This method returns team owner from the team.

 5. Register the artisan command in database seeder after `$this->call(UsersTablesSeeder::class) ` in App/Database/Seeder/DatabaseSeeder file;